For all the talk around the rise of Artificial Intelligence (AI) in distribution the technology isn’t new.

-At Enavate, we are working closely with distributors to implement technology that enables and delivers the kinds of functionality I discussed in this blog.
+At Enavate, we work closely with distributors to implement technology that enables and delivers the kind of functionality I discussed in this blog.
 It’s not just a technical decision.
 There are real business benefits to using AI, including growing average order size, boosting margins and tightening customer relationships.
 Don’t wait to invest.
-AI technology is soon going to be table stakes to compete.
-The cloud has been a great enabler for distributors ready to move forward.
+AI technology is soon going to be table stakes to compete, if it isn’t already.
+The Cloud has been a great enabler for distributors ready to move forward.

-Give me a call if you have questions or you’d like to talk more about what Enavate is doing to support distributors in embracing AI.
+Contact us if you have questions or you’d like to talk more about what Enavate is doing to support distributors in embracing AI.